Finale

 Appendix

-I still need to fix a loose end.
-The Economy chapter has a quote from an anonymous author:
+We still need to fix a loose end.
+The Economy chapter has a quote from an anonymous author X:

 All these scenarios depend on two assumptions:

-- Moore's law, claiming that processors double their speed every two years
+- Moore's law, claiming that computer processors double their speed every two years, and

 - Artificial Intelligence (AI) making rapid progress

 Both of these do not hold.
 Moore's law stopped around 2004.
 There are no 16Ghz processors available.
-We do have machines with multiple cpus, called 'cores', but AI does not have parallel algorithms and cognitive operations require typically exponential resources.
+We do have machines with multiple processors, but AI does not have parallel algorithms and cognitive operations require typically exponential resources.

 Thus the Kurzweil singularity scenario and the ones by author X are, for now, a distant fantasy.
 By the way, author X is Ted Kaczynski, alias the Unabomber; a runaway mind who killed 3 people, maimed too many others and proposed a bizarre, unreal solution to his scenarios: surrendering technology.

-The "good" news is that the Meadows scenario [Meadows] would entail a world wide collapse around 2030 due to resource exhaustion, which would push the Singularity moment way, way out ...
+The 'good' news is that most Meadows scenario [Meadows] 'predict' a world wide collapse around 2030-2040 due to resource exhaustion, which would push the Singularity moment way, way out ...

 Back to index